How will Australia’s property markets change over the next decade?

 - Population growth and the wealth of the nation will underpin property values – we need both.

-- More than half of this growth is due to immigration – Australia’s permanent migrant intake is capped at around 200,000 per annum, but the overall pace of net overseas migration was faster than this, partly accounted for by international students.
+- Around 60% of this growth is due to immigration , but now there are moves to reduce the cap on Australia’s permanent migrant intake to 160,000 aper annum, but the overall pace of net overseas migration is faster than this, partly accounted for by international students.

 - Why population growth alone won’t create economic growth, and what is really needed.